dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 Q: There are no special eye effects when I posses Beetle, Fly,
     Dragon, Tentacle etc.!
-A: Lense effect only work if you have over 16MB RAM and in screen
+A: Lense effect only work if the game detects over 16MB RAM.
-     resolutions: 320x200, 640x400 and 640x480.
+   Also, make sure that "fxdata/lenses.cfg" is present and not damaged.

 Q: I've found a cheat menu, but it doesn't work!
 A: The three cheat menus are only partially functional.